Don't Play Favorites: Minority Guidance for Diffusion Models: Experiments

-\textbf{Evaluation metrics.} For the purpose of evaluating the generation capability of low-density samples, we focus on two well-known measures for describing the density of neighborhoods: Average k-Nearest Neighbor (AvgkNN) and Local Outlier Factor (LOF)~\citep{breunig2000lof}.
-AvgkNN measures density via proximity to k-nearest neighbors.
-On the other hand, LOF compares density around a given sample to density around its neighbors.
-For both measures, a higher value indicates that a given sample lies on a lower-density region compared to its neighboring samples~\citep{sehwag2022generating}.
-We evaluate the two metrics in the feature space of ResNet-50~\citep{he2016deep} as in~\citet{sehwag2022generating}.
-In addition to the twin neighborhood measures, we employ minority score to further augment our evaluation.
-The improved precision~\citep{kynkaanniemi2019improved} is used for assessing sample quality.
-All measures are evaluated with 50K generated samples.
+\textbf{Evaluation metrics.} For the purpose of evaluating the generation capability of low-density samples, we incorporate three distinct measures for describing the density of neighborhoods: (i) Average k-Nearest Neighbor (AvgkNN); (ii) Local Outlier Factor (LOF)~\citep{breunig2000lof}; (iii) Rarity Score~\citep{han2022rarity}.
+For all three measures, a higher value indicates that a given sample is less likely than its neighboring samples~\citep{sehwag2022generating, han2022rarity}.
+Additionally to investigate fidelity and diversity of generated samples, we employ a set of quantitative metrics: (i) Clean Fr\'echet Inception Distance (cFID)~\citep{parmar2022aliased}; (ii) Spatial FID (sFID)~\citep{nash2021generating}; (iii) Improved Precision \& Recall~\citep{kynkaanniemi2019improved}.
+Since we are interested in producing high-quality diverse samples close to real low-density data, we use the most unique samples (e.g., yielding the highest AvgkNNs) as baseline real data for computing these quality metrics.